Codex Council 1.0 — review, forge, decide

 Make Codex argue with itself, on purpose.

 Each reviewer works from a fixed brief: architecture, reliability, security, product, red team, performance.
-Their answers are anonymized and ranked, a Chairman writes the verdict, and you see the token cost before anything runs.
+Their answers are anonymized and ranked, a Chairman writes the verdict, and you see a local token estimate before anything runs.
 It's still one model wearing different hats, not rival labs.
 But the disagreement is real, and it catches what a single pass talks itself past.

 1 browser evidence runner (Bob)